Transferring to the next school phase for children with an Education, Health and Care Plan

 - How will I be involved in my child’s learning?

-- How is support organised in school (in class, in a small unit, in groups)?
+- How is SEN support organised within the school (in class, in a small unit, in groups)?

 - What equipment and materials will be available?